 - Enable OPT_USE_AUTH - this automatically switches to authentication mode with a default user (more on that later)

-- Select a random string for AUTH_HASH_SECRET - this is used to make the authentication logic more secure, so please generate your own string and please don’t use the same value in the example.
+- Select a random string for AUTH_HASH_SECRET - this is used to make the authentication logic more secure, so please generate your own string and make sure it is sufficiently randomized and long.
+Note that if you plan to use APIs with ZoneMinder (needed by zmNinja/other apps), it is mandatory that you have this field populated

 - The other options highlighed above should already be set, but if not, please make sure they are